 What is an Electrical Contractor Bond anyways?
 Matter of fact, what’s a bond?
 Not to worry, we’ve got you covered.
 A bond is a three party guarantee document designed to protect an Obligee, in this case, the BC Safety Authority.
 Enough of the wordy explanation – what you need to know is it is a document required for how to get your electrical contractor license in BC (and it is somewhat used as a barrier to entry for a license).
 Luckily, Netsurance offers instant online approval and purchase for Electrical Contractor Bonds.
 Follow the apply now link below for more details and to complete the short application.

-Complete and Submit the Application
+Complete and Submit your License Application

 At this point you’re ready to submit all of the required documents to the Safety Authority for approval.
 You can check out the office locations across BC where you can submit your application here.
 At this point in time (October 25, 2018), the BC Safety Authority is still collecting documentation in hard copy form (along with the original of the bond copy), but this may changes in the future as our world continues to develop electronically.